Hola! What do you picture when you think of traveling to Mexico?

 4) Swim with whale sharks

-You can swim with whale sharks in La Paz on the Baja Peninsula from October to February, as well as at Isla Holbox (near Cancun) from mid-May to July.
+You can swim with whale sharks in La Paz on the Baja Peninsula from October to February, and at Isla Holbox (near Cancun) from mid-May to July.

 5) Ride a horse to Chamula

-The most popular way to get to Chamula is by riding a horse, through fields and forests, from the colonial town of San Cristobal de las Casas.
+The most thrilling way to get to Chamula is by riding a horse, through fields and forests, from the colonial town of San Cristobal de las Casas.

 6) Snorkel or dive at the Cancun Underwater Museum